MarcialRosales/rabbitmq-developer-guide/declaringResources.md

 ### Mirrored queues

-### how do I customize queues and exchanges, for instance, with a Dead-Letter-Exchange or with a TTL?
+TODO

+### We should use `Policies` to configure queues and exchanges rather than programmatically when we declare them
 There are 2 ways of customizing a queue or exchange.
 One way is programmatically when we declare queue/exchange by passing a set of arguments.
 ```
 ```